haihala/whoops-all-grapplers/docs/tasks/chore_tracker.md

 ### Watchlist

-- Does new animations system not handle restarts?
 - Does input parser work after frame reset?
   - Repeat inputs from the previous round?
 - Defender can't block 2f spam and there are opener sparks (had paint)